Signs Of Antidepressant Abuse

 People suffering from depression may cause harm to themselves and others during an intervention.
 It’s important to get help from a professional if the family feels like their loved one may react poorly to the intervention.

 People who want to quit taking antidepressants should never stop “cold turkey.”
 Suddenly stopping antidepressants can cause withdrawal symptoms like nausea, shakiness and fever.
 Slowly reducing doses over several weeks with the help of a doctor provides a much more manageable withdrawal period.

 When antidepressant misuse is detected, a thoughtful treatment plan, including referral to an addiction specialist, should be developed and implemented.

 Those quitting antidepressants should find an alternate treatment for their depression.
 Certain therapies may even be more effective than taking antidepressants for depression.
 Counselors can also help addicted people address the reasons for their substance abuse.
 A 30-90 day inpatient program may help for those with a more serious addiction.
 Inpatient rehab can also help people safely quit antidepressants.

-If someone you know is depressed and/or has a substance use problem, there are many affordable ways to get them help.
-Contact a treatment provider now to discuss their options.
+If someone you know is depressed or has a substance use problem, there are many affordable ways to get them help.
+Contact a treatment provider now to discuss rehab options.